Never have a small group of birds played such an important part in one of the greatest empires of history.

 These days there are just seven of them.
 This number is attributed to King Charles II who, in the 1600s, ordered there be just six ravens kept at the tower because more than that was too annoying (the seventh is kept these days as a reserve).

 Much like the royal family, the power of the ravens is symbolic and historical.
-They are also waited on hand and foot (or wing and claw) and need only behave themselves to fulfil their duties.
+They are also waited on hand on foot (or wing on claw) and need only behave themselves to fulfil their duties.

 “Within these walls is mystery, intrigue, incest and…” he pauses for dramatic effect before turning to a child and shouting, “…murder!”